amareshmaity/Git-And-GitHub-Tutorial/02-Git&GitHubWorkflow.md

 <br/>
 <br/>

-## 2. Create a repository in local and then push it to the remote
+## 2. Local First
 This is little bit complex but no problem.
+Here, we will Create a repository in local and then push it to the remote

 ### Steps:
 1. Create git repository in your local machine (e.g., `my-project`)